 A baby with Down's syndrome is born with more of chromosome 21 in some or all of their cells.
 It's also known as Trisomy 21.

-People with the condition may lead active, healthy and independent lives into their 60s, 70s and beyond.
+People with Down’s syndrome may lead active, healthy and independent lives into their 60s, 70s and beyond.

 Most will have mild to moderate learning disabilities and some may have more complex needs.